 On Foot from the Train Station (1km, about 10-15 minutes walk): Cross the road coming out of the train station and turn left, turn right up the rise at the end of B&Q onto Sticklepath Terrace, at the end continue straight on over the bridge towards the town centre and the Tourist Information.
 Turn right across the square with the clock tower and into Licthdon St (the left hand side of the Imperial Hotel).
 At the end of Licthdon St turn left into Barbican Terrace.
 The Old Vicarage is past Mulberry Lodge and Orchard House on the right hand side.

-On Foot from the Bus Station (about 5 minutes walk): Cross the main road via the pedestrian crossing opposite the lighting shop.
-Go straight down Trinity St (to the left hand side of the lighting shop).
-At the end of Trinity St turn left and continue into Barbican Terrace.
+On Foot from the Bus Station (about 5 minutes walk): Cross the main road via the pedestrian crossing (This is the one which is at the back of the buses), and go straight down Trinity St. At the end of Trinity St turn left and continue into Barbican Terrace.
 The Old Vicarage is past Mulberry Lodge and Orchard House on the right hand side.

 IF YOU HAVE ANY DIFFICULTY PLEASE CALL US ON 01271 328504

 What a charming, clean and inviting place to stay.
 We arrived just after 4pm and were met by Sandy the landlady who showed us to our room and then arrived shortly after with chocolate cake and fresh milk for the tea.
 The rooms are spacious and well furnished and the bathroom was fabulous with freestanding bath and large shower cubicle.
 The gardens are beautiful and the B and B is a 5 minute stroll into the town centre.
 Full English breakfast in the morning was delicious and also a choice of fresh fruit and cereals.
 All in all a perfect place to stay.
 I would definitely go back.